agude/agude.github.io/_books/surface_detail.md

 class="author-name">{{ page.book_author }}</span>, is the ninth <span class="book-series">{{ page.series }}</span> book.
-It explores themes of the mind, what it means to be alive, and punishment through the Culture's attempt to stop other civilizations from running virtual Hells to torture their citizens.
+It explores themes of the mind, what it means to be alive, and punishment through the Culture's attempt to stop other civilizations from running virtual hells to torture their own citizens.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}